Supreme Court of the United States

 Courtroom Lectures

-Trained volunteer docents lead these 25-minute programs, which take place entirely within the Courtroom.
-Courtroom Lectures are designed to introduce visitors of all ages to the judicial functions of the Supreme Court, the history of the building, and the architecture of the Courtroom.
+Courtroom Lectures introduce visitors of all ages to the judicial functions of the Supreme Court, the history of the building, and the architecture of the Courtroom.
+Trained volunteer docents and interns lead these 25-minute programs, which take place entirely inside the Courtroom.
+Other than attending a Court session, Courtroom Lectures are the only way visitors may enter the Courtroom.

-A line forms in the Great Hall on the first floor before each lecture.
-It is advisable to join the line at least 15 minutes prior to the lecture’s start time.
-Please be on time for the lectures, as late entries cannot be accommodated.
+The lecture line forms in the Great Hall, directly outside the Courtroom, on the first floor.
+Particularly in the spring and summer months, we recommend joining the line at least 15 minutes prior to the lecture’s start time.
+Please be on time, as late entries are disruptive to both the presenter and audience and cannot be accommodated.

 For accessibility-related inquiries, please email us.